scottnuma/Slackify/README.md

 # Slackify

-A Slack bot that listens to a channel for messages with Spotify tracks and adds them to a communal public playlist.
+Slackify is a Slack bot that listens for Spotify song links and adds them to a playlist.

+For example, all Spotify songs sent to a channel such as `#music` could be added to a public playlist that has songs from everyone in your company.